tetratelabs/istio-distro.io/content/istio-in-practice/zero-downtime-releases/_index.en.md

 ```

-With these guidelines in mind, here's a rough process on how to do a zero-downtime deployment using Istio.
+With these guidelines in mind, here's a rough process of doing a zero-downtime deployment using Istio.
 We are starting with Kubernetes deployment called `helloworld-v1`, a destination rule with one subset (`v1`) and a VirtualService resource that routes all traffic to the `v1` subset.
 Here's how the DestinationRule resource looks like:

 ```yaml
 apiVersion: networking.istio.io/v1alpha3